TimoBolkart/TemplateFitting/README.md

 ## Template fitting for non-rigid mesh registration

 The provided program fits a template mesh to a scan using a non-rigid iterative closet point (ICP) otimization.
+This template fitting had been used to register the training data of teh statistical models described in the [scientific publication](https://arxiv.org/pdf/1209.6491.pdf).

 <p align="center">
 <img src="img/TemplateFitting.png" width="60%">